calvinfroedge/EzFormz/README.md

-# EzFormz - Cuz everything else is just too much freakin hassle.

-## EzFormz aims at simplifying how you work with forms.
-Partly inspired by several form libraries I've worked with, My goal is to make it the simplest, most beautiful interface for working with forms in the PHP language.
+## EzFormz goal is to make it be simplest, most beautiful method for working with forms in the PHP language.
+It's also fast.
 I think you'll like it.

 ### Basic Usage
 After including ezformz.php, you can get an instance either by: